Who must file

 Estimated Payments Made in 20xx - If any estimated payments were made to RITA in the current year, whether by phone, by mail, in person, or at the RITA MyAccount online, enter the total here.
 Do not include tax withheld from W-2s or W-2Gs.

-Apply any Overpayment Amount to be Credited Toward 20xx Estimated Tax - If the return results in an overpayment of RITA tax, the amount can either be refunded or applied to next year's estimated tax.
+Apply Any Overpayment Amount as a Credit Toward 20xx Estimated Tax - If the return results in an overpayment of RITA tax, the amount can either be refunded or applied to next year's estimated tax.
 (Overpayments can't be split to both a refund and estimated tax.)
 To indicated that the overpayment should be applied to the next year's estimated tax, select this line and answer Yes to the question.

 20xx Estimated Taxes